Saonela/longurance/README.md

 [//]: # (![Trophies]&#40;./screenshots/trophies_list_screen.jpg&#41;)

-App core consists of customizable entries and trophies system.
-Collected data is used to generate statistics and insights about your progress.
-Notable achievements are marked with trophies.
+App provides easy and quick way to enter your workout activity and get an overview of your overall progress.
+Currently three main activities are supported: running, swimming and cycling.
+Context between them can be changed at anytime in order to get only the insights which interests you at the time.
+Main attributes of workouts are title, date, distance, duration, effort, and notes.
 Every entered piece of data can be modified anytime.

-Supports 3 different activities: running, swimming and cycling.

-Each entry can contain title, date, distance, duration, effort and note.
+Alongside workout entries overview, filtering and statistics, there is a customizable trophy system to help you track your fitness goals.

 Trophies are grouped into 2 types: